-During meal times, offer your baby sips of water from an open or free-flow cup.
-This type of cup will help your baby learn to sip, and is better for your baby’s teeth.
+During meal times, offer your baby sips of water from an open or free-flow cup (without a non-spill valve).
+This type of cup will help your baby learn to sip rather than suck, and is better for your baby’s teeth.

 Sweet drinks like squash, fizzy drinks, milkshakes and fruit juice can have lots of sugar, so avoid these to help prevent tooth decay – even drinks labelled as suitable for babies and toddlers can be sugary.